-How To Track & Measure
+How to Track & Measure Direct Mail Campaigns

 It’s easy to assume your direct mail campaign is a success when you see an obvious increase in sales or leads.
 But sometimes your campaigns can be more or less successful than they appear on the surface.
 The smartest marketers are the ones who take the time to set up detailed tracking methods so they can accurately measure their direct mail performance.